Riyadh Riyadh Region, Saudi Arabia Travel Guide

 The city's flat terrain means no need for cable cars or funiculars.

-All travel plans to Riyadh should consider air or road as main transport modes.
+All travel plans to Riyadh should consider air or road as the main way to get around modes.

-Prepare for your departure from Riyadh by understanding the procedures and timing recommendations.
+Prepare for your departure from Riyadh by understanding the methods and timing recommendations.

 RUH has various facilities for departing passengers.